moubi/blog/content/blog/react-patterns-component-with-many-content-variants/index.md

 }
 ```

-`<StorageFullText />` uses render prop to send back data and is not aware how are texts consumed later on.
+`<StorageFullText />` uses render prop to send back data and is not aware of how are texts consumed later on.
 One of the reasons for using this pattern is the [flexibility render prop components provide over hooks](/render-props-vs-hooks/#re-render-only-what-is-relevant) fx.

 ## Final Words
-Handling text components may look simple on the surface, but in some situations requires you to take different approach and take an extra step.
+Handling text components may look simple on the surface, but in some situations requires you to take a different approach and the extra step.

-If a component doesn't change its visual representation and structure, but may have many content variants, it make sense to involve less wrappers if possible.
-The guiding principle is not to be clever about code reusability.
-Instead go **explicit and minimal** expecting things to change.
+If a component doesn't change its visual representation and structure but may have many content variants, it makes sense to involve fewer wrappers if possible.
+The guiding principle is to avoid being smart about code reusability.
+Instead, go **explicit and minimal** expecting things to change.